Forums, committees and departments

-The Church of Scotland's day-to-day policy making and practical decision making at local, national and international level are organised into five main councils and a number of associated committees and departments.
+The Church of Scotland's day-to-day policy making and practical decision making at local, national and international level are organised into forums, committees, councils and departments.

 - Assembly Business - Organising the annual General Assembly of the Church of Scotland

 - Audit Committee - Advises and assists the Assembly Trustees in the oversight of financial reporting, systems of internal control and risk management

 - Church Art and Architecture - Provides advice on renovations and alterations to Church buildings

 - Ecumenical Relations Committee - Encouraging local, national and international work with other denominations

 - Forces Chaplains Committee - Supporting our ministers and those dedicated to the spiritual well-being of the women and men of the Armed Forces

 - Legal Questions Committee - Advising the General Assembly on questions of Church and constitutional law